nf-osi/nf-metadata-dictionary/registered-json-schemas/README.md

 To edit PortalDataset, edit modules/Template/PortalDataset.yaml To edit PortalStudy, edit modules/Template/PortalStudy.yaml

+`Superdataset.json` composes PortalDataset.
+Important things to note:
-`Superdataset.json` composes PortalDataset with materialization powers, defined in `super_rules.json`.
+- It adds materialization powers defined in `super_rules.json`.
 When applied to Synapse objects, there is additional derivation checking if the object is a folder and creating additional annotations.
+- Technically, it wraps a softer version of PortalDataset that removes required because for derived annotations to work, we can't have missing data.
+See PLFM-8560.